vivid-arch/laravel-docs/source/docs/foundation/features.md

 ```

 You will notice that the order of the arguments doesn't match the order by which we passed them in.
-That's because Vivid doesn't care about the order of the arguments at all as long as the names are the same.
+That's because Vivid does not care about the order of the arguments at all as long as the names are the same.

 ## Example of using a Feature

 Following the example that we introduced in the chapter about Devices, let see how we can determine which Features our application needs.

-The easiest to understand and most universal concept is the one of the support portal.
+The easiest to understand, and most universal concept is the one of the support portal.
 Virtually all services have the same functionality
 when it comes to handling support tickets.
-Also, that doesn't make our example too specific.

 So, lets write down what we expect when think about a support portal.
 Definitely we need to be able to **create a new ticker**, **add media tou our ticker**,
 **add replies**, **mark it as closed**, and from the admin panel wou should have the ability to **assign the ticker**, **escalate it**, **updated the status**.